Bat Removal East Lake

 Yes.
 Yes.
 If left untreated, histoplasmosis can lead to death from breathing in the dust made up of dried bat feces.
 It is not advised to remove them yourself as you could contract the disease.

-Is it safe to remove bats myself?
+Is it safe for me to remove bats?

 Most people will try removing these creatures themselves due to cost – please don’t do this as it’s incredibly dangerous; bats are known carriers of rabies and other zoonotic diseases(human transferable).

 It’s not worth the risk to try and remove them on your own as the health risks are too great.
-Also, one must remember that one does need permits for handling these animals for any kind of relocation.
+You must also remember that permits are required to handle these animals in any type of relocation.
 We highly recommend having a professional handle the job instead of attempting it yourself as the time taken is way less than medical expenses and other costs that come with contracting these diseases from bats.

 Other Services in East Lake